Deep Fission Targets 2026 for First Underground 15 MW Nuclear Reactor, Poised to Revolutionize Energy Landscape

 Advancing Underground Nuclear Technology

-The 15 MWe Deep Fission Borehole Reactor-1 (DFBR-1)
+The 15-MWe Deep Fission Borehole Reactor-1 (DFBR-1)

 Strategic Timeline and DOE Partnership